johnwck/my_da_ds_work/my_projects_github_pages/association_rule_mining_network_analysis_procurement/README.md

 * Understand the process
 * Envision the objective
 * Envision the methods to achieve the objective
-* Identify the data needed and their sources from Step 3 and Step 4
+* Identify the data needed and their sources
 <br>
 <br>

-If there is no labelled data for training or trained model for classification, I <u>**PROPOSE**</u> synthesizing data that represents the ideal situation, follow by combining them with existing data for modelling >>> **WHAT DO YOU THINK OF THIS?**
+1) If there is no labelled data for training or trained model for classification, I <u>**PROPOSE**</u> synthesizing data that represents the ideal situation, follow by modelling them with existing data for comparison and decision >>> **WHAT DO YOU THINK OF THIS?**
 <br>
 <br>